vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 Local business member is torturing a auxiliary fireside member by splashing water on someone trapped in a walk-in cooler.

 Jerri's List
-Codes authentification codes for tasks in Job Addresses make a star
+Codes authentication codes for tasks in Job
+Addresses make a star

 Plan pre-episode player talk.